venamax/dataincubator/ml/README.md

 when the venue opens.
 We will do this by machine learning from a dataset of venue popularities provided by Yelp.
 The dataset contains meta data about the venue (where it is located, the type of food served, etc ...).
 It also contains a star rating.
+Note that the venues are not limited to restaurants.
 This tutorial will walk you through one way to build a machine-learning algorithm.

 ## Metric